LUMC/HAMLET/docs/source/expression.rst

 Input
 -----
-The input for this module is one BAM file and one STAR count table specified in a PEP configuration file, as is shown below.
+The minimal input for this module is one BAM file and one STAR count table specified in a PEP configuration file, as is shown below.

 .. csv-table:: Example input for the expression module
    :delim: ,
    :file: ../../test/pep/expression.csv

+For more accurate results, it is possible to specify the strandedness of your RNA library prep (`unstranded`, `forward` and `reverse`).
+If strandedness is not specified, all samples will be treated as unstranded.

+.. csv-table:: Example input for the expression module
+   :delim: ,
+   :file: ../../test/pep/expression_forward.csv

 Output
 ------